Everyday-Programmer/Mapbox-Navigation-with-ManeuverView-Java/README.md

-# Mapbox-Navigation-with-ManeuverView-Java
+# Mapbox-Route-Navigation-for-Android-using-Java
-This repository contains code of mapbox map and mapbox ManeuverView implementation in android studio using java.
+This repository contains code of implementation of setting route from current location to a destination point and search places in mapbox using Java in Android Studio.